-The display is divided into four separate "windows" (or screen areas).
-In the GNS 530W, the left 1/4 of the display provides a COM window (top two lines), a VLOC window, a selectable window (by default with VOR ident/radial, but selectable for other data), and a three line annunciator window.
-The right 3/4 of the display consists of a GPS window, which is where you'll find the various navigation, waypoint information and settings "pages".
-The three lines in the bottom left window of the display are used for terrain, flight phase, and GPS integrity annunciators.
+The 400W-series display is divided into four separate "windows" (or screen areas).
+The top left 1/4 of the display provides a COM window (top two lines) and a VLOC window (bottom two lines) The three lines at the bottom left of the display are used for terrain, flight phase, and GPS integrity annunciators.
+The right 3/4 of the display consists of a GPS window, which is where you'll find the various navigation, waypoint information and settings "pages."

-Each unique screen of information is referred to as a "page."
+Each unique screen of information is referred to as a page.
 Pages are typically selected using the small and large right knobs-with the cursor removed from the GPS window.
+See the following page for details on arrangement of the 400W-series main pages.